 Then there are extra features to make sure your emails will actually be delivered.
 All Mandrill accounts support personalized SPF & DKIM records and can send your emails from a private IP address or IP pool.

-Mandrill has a great API that works with the variety of platforms and a fantastic interface that makes software setup process really simple.
+Mandrill has a great API that works with a variety of platforms and a fantastic interface that makes the software setup process really simple.
 So it’s a walk in the park to get started on your own.
 If you meet any difficulties, you have Mandrill’s documentation at hand that is also extraordinarily straightforward and helpful.

 But the best feature of Mandrill (the same as in MailChimp) is a great customer support.
 Both provide customers with quick and reliable assistance, even if the problem you are stuck on seems unmanageable at first sight.

 All the predefined email templates and templating structure are great and professional looking.